geotim90/Nevini/docs/warframe.md

 This command can be executed in a text channel or via direct message.

 Permission overrides may be applied on node **warframe.fissures**.

+## Command: `invasions`

+Displays the currently active invasions using data from warframestat.us.

+This command can be executed in a text channel or via direct message.

+Permission overrides may be applied on node **warframe.invasions**.

 ## Command: `order-book`